geudde/attic-chest/pages/13.reference/01.porden/docs.md

-Great Ariel's spells the intended bound arrest ;
+Great Ariel's spells the intended bound arrest;
-A sudden sleep his glowing eyes opprest ;
+A sudden sleep his glowing eyes opprest;
 Senseless he fell, the warrior past the gate,
 And reach'd the spot where mournful Alfred sate.
 He wav'd his wand, the waters glide away,